 What Does it Take to Earn and Maintain the Personal Financial Specialist Designation?

 Those who hope to earn a PFS designation must fulfill certain requirements set forth by the American Institute of Certified Public Accountants.
-Here’s a brief overview of what that they are:
+Here’s a brief overview of what they are:

 To become a PFS, candidates are required to complete a minimum of 75 hours of financial planning education in the Body of Knowledge categories.
 They can do so up to five years before they apply for the designation.
+(Alternatively, an Experienced pathway is available to candidates who earn a minimum of 105 hours of personal financial planning education within the 7 years prior to the PFS application.)

 There are a number of ways PFS candidates can satisfy this education requirement.
 They can enroll in professional development opportunities and complete five financial planning certificate programs administered by the AICPA.